gdarko/digital-license-manager/readme.txt

 Requires at least: 4.7
 Requires PHP: 7.0
 Tested up to: 6.5
-Stable tag: 1.6.0-beta1
+Stable tag: 1.6.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Sell and manage your digital licenses through your WordPress or WooCommerce website
+Efficiently sell and manage software license keys / codes on your WooCommerce webshop

 == Description ==

 **Digital License Manager** is licensing plugin that allows you to efficiently sell and manage license keys that also supports bulk import, export, stock synchronization, separate activations table and much more.

 The plugin is actively maintained, secure, well documented and very extendable.